beheadedben/documentation/core_linux.md

 >$ cp -p /mnt/sr0/boot/* /mnt/sda1/boot
 >```

-Create the tinycore extensions folder
+Create the `tce`, tinycore extensions, folder
 >```
 >$ mkdir -p /mnt/sda1/tce
 >```
 > It will contain all the extensions loaded at boot

-Create mydata.tgz where all the personal files in /opt and /home are going to be stored for persistency
+Create `mydata.tgz` where all the personal files in `/opt` and `/home` are going to be stored for persistency
 >```
 >$ touch /mnt/sda1/tce/mydata.tgz
 >```

-Copy grub files from /usr/lib/grub/i386-pc/ to the grub folder
+Copy grub files from `/usr/lib/grub/i386-pc/` to the grub folder
 >```
 >$ cp -p /usr/lib/grub/i386-pc/* /mnt/hda1/boot/grub/
 >```

-Copy the grub2 files of the installed extension from /tmp to the grub folder
+Copy the grub2 files of the installed extension from `/tmp` to the grub folder
 >```
 >$ cp -p /tmp/tcloop/grub2multi/usr/lib/grub/i386-pc/* /mnt/hda1/boot/grub/
 >```